Team980/Baseball-Shooter-Gradle/README.md

 - ```gradlew idea``` (IntelliJ IDEA)
 - ```gradlew eclipse``` (Eclipse)

 IntelliJ IDEA has native support for Gradle.
-Eclipse users should install the [http://projects.eclipse.org/projects/tools.buildship](Buuildship Gradle plugin for Eclipse), as the plugin does NOT come with the C++ distribution!
+Eclipse users should install the [Buildship Gradle plugin for Eclipse](http://projects.eclipse.org/projects/tools.buildship), as the plugin does NOT come with the C++ distribution!

 Eclipse users should also DISABLE WPILib if they have it installed.